inuits/elody-docs/mkdocs/docs/deploying-to-new-hosted-env.md

 nodes of the cluster need to run on seperate Nomad clients.
 This can be done by adding a tag to three specific nomad clients.
 An example commit showing how this can be achieved can be found [here](https://redmine.inuits.eu/projects/inuits-puppet-infra/repository/inuits-hiera-nomad/revisions/1b8bdcab8ffc015643853dc75682b661247d2200).
-Do note that these changes aren't instance after the pipeline for this has ran.
+Do note that these changes aren't instant after the pipeline for this has ran.
 Puppet runs every 30 minutes, so that's the time you should wait before continuing.

 #### Assign some static ports for Rabbit to use